vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 Without that reflection and constant adjustment, the team's practices will deteriorate.
 What worked on day one won't necessarily work on day 30, or day 100.
 You have to constantly improve the team's efforts, or risk failure.

-## Q: Why Do We Recommend Rotating Engineers to Other Projects?{id="rotations"}
+## Q: Why Rotate Engineers to Other Projects?{id="rotations"}

 Within Tanzu Labs, it's common to have engineers **_rotate_** between projects periodically.
-In other words, an engineer might not join a project at its beginning, and any given team member might not be on a project to its conclusion.
+For example, an engineer might not join a project at its beginning, and any given team member might not be on a project to its conclusion.
 We feel this is a good pattern for all team members, including [engineering anchors](/learningpaths/anchor-playbook/).

 This can be difficult for everyone.
 Your team and product stakeholders might get attached to you.
 They not want you to leave to join another project.
 They might even get scared, or angry.
 You might also feel emotionally attached to your project and team, and feel scared or angry about moving on to another project before this one is finished.

 However, rotation is in the best interest of the project and everyone involved with it.
 Here's why.

-First, if a team is unchanged for too long, they'll start to become blind to their [broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory).
-They won't see the annoying workarounds as annoying anymore; they'll have grown used to them.
+If a team is unchanged for too long, they'll start to become blind to their [broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory).
+They won't see annoying workarounds as annoying anymore; they'll have grown used to them.
 They'll become complacent about the hacks in their codebase,  the intermittent failures in their CI build, and the inefficiency of the release process.

 In other words, they'll become increasingly less effective at maintaining quality in the code base and in their engineering process.